What is comprehensive coverage?

 • How much can you afford to pay, or are willing to pay, out of your own pocket if you experience an accident that isn’t covered by collision insurance?

-To help you figure out if you should purchase comprehensive coverage, you should estimate the approximate value of your vehicle through an online resource like Kelley Blue Book.
-Let a State Farm agent help you determine the value of your vehicle along with how much extra you'd pay to add comprehensive coverage.
+To determine if you should purchase comprehensive coverage, estimate the approximate value of your vehicle through an online resource.
+A State Farm agent can help you determine the value of your vehicle along with how much extra you'd pay to add comprehensive coverage.

 Coverage options, deductibles, and discounts may affect your policy cost, along with such things as your driving history, credit score (where permitted by law), and other third-party reports.